 Also, make sure that the shooting area is quiet when you are filming and that people won’t be walking in and out or calling you on the phone.
 Turn off fans or televisions in the next room.
 Make sure children won’t barge in while you are filming.

 Background noise such as traffic, sirens and barking dogs will detract from the message you’re trying to communicate.
 If you are speaking, turn the phone so that you can watch yourself while you are recording.
-This will help you notice problems like hairs out of place, a glare on your eyeglasses or a folded collar.
+This will help you notice simple problems such as hairs out of place, a glare on your eyeglasses or a folded collar.

 Video creation tools allow you to create a variety of different types of videos.
-Most are reasonably priced or no cost and include:
+Most are reasonably priced or free, and include:

-Animoto – Take your video clips, photos, and text and combine them with music from their library to create online videos.
+Animoto – With this you can take your video clips, photos and text, and combine them with music from their library to create online videos.
 There are also customizable templates available.

 Sellamations – Create eye-catching doodle-animated videos using your own script accompanied by doodle animation customized for your message.
 These are highly engaging videos with doodles created by real artists.

-Camtasia – This is software that can be used to create video tutorials and presentations using screencast.
+Camtasia – This software can be used to create video tutorials and presentations using screencast.

 Before you sit down and try to film a video, have a clear idea of your theme or focus.
 Your video should focus on the value you are trying to provide to your customers rather than coming across as a sales pitch.
 What is the message you are hoping to deliver?
 Do you have a way to help your audience achieve a desired result in a quick or simple way that they might not have thought of?

 If you shoot a test video of a few seconds before you film the actual video, you may notice distractions or problems with lighting or audio.
 Write out a script ahead of time and stick to the script as much as possible.
-Avoid rambling and going off on a tangent.
-If you need to, place post-it notes with key points within your line of vision, so you don’t lose your train of thought.
+Try to avoid rambling and going off on a tangent.
+If you need to, place post-it notes at key points within your line of vision, so you don’t lose your train of thought.

-People have a limited attention span, so your video should be as short as possible and get right to the point.
+People have a limited attention span, so your video should be reasonably short and get right to the point.
 Give your target market a reason to pay attention.
-If you find that when you actually film your video, you get completely off-track, film it again.
+If you find that when you actually film your video, you get completely off-track, you can just film it again.

 When you are satisfied with your video, share it online.
-Embed it on your blog and share it on social media.
-Get in the habit of posting videos on a regular basis to increase your web presence.
+Embed it on your blog and share it on social media to ensure maximum exposure.
+Get into the habit of posting videos on a regular basis to increase your web presence.

-The first video you make and share will be the most challenging, but once you have gotten the knack, you will find that making videos is a way to be creative and it’s a great way to communicate your message and promote your unique brand.
+The first video you make and share will be the most challenging, but once you have gotten the knack of it, you will find that making videos is a great way to be creative, communicate your message and promote your unique brand.